semo21/ClickerGame/Development Log.md

 ### 07.03.25.

-- Refactored Initialize function in the UIManager.
+- Refactored Initialize function in UIManager to improve clarity and reduce redundancy.

+### 07.04.25.

+- Added autosave system when exiting the game.
+  - Added SaveManagerSubsystem to handle Load/Save operations.